pharia-le/type-it-front-end/README.md

 # Type It

-Type It is a Ruby on Rails & Javascript application where a user may take a typing test that outputs ongoing calculations for typing speed and accuracy.
-Additionally, the scores are stored within our Rails API.
+Type It is a Ruby on Rails & Javascript web application where a user may take a typing test that outputs ongoing calculations for typing speed and accuracy.
+Additionally, scores are persisted to a Rails API.

 ### Installing